-How to defend yourself against an invalidity pension decision
+How to defend against a disability pension decision in 2026

 JUDr.
 Ondřej Preuss, Ph.D.

-Getting a disability pension is certainly not a given or a formality.
-Many claimants believe that if their health prevents them from working, the award of a disability pension will be automatic.
+Obtaining a disability pension is certainly not a matter of course or a formality.
+Many claimants believe that if their medical condition prevents them from working, the award of a disability pension will be automatic.
 However, the reality is often different.
-The medical assessment service of the Czech Social Security Administration evaluates not only the medical documentation but especially the degree of decline in working capacity according to strict rules.
-This means that even if a district doctor or specialist confirms that you have a serious medical condition, this does not necessarily mean that you meet the conditions for disability.
+The IPZS assessment body evaluates not only the medical documentation but, in particular, the degree of decline in working capacity according to strict rules.
+This means that even if a district doctor or specialist confirms that you have a serious medical condition, this does not necessarily mean that you qualify for a disability award.

 Are you solving a similar problem?

-Did you apply for a disability pension and instead of the expected award you received a denial?
+Have you applied for a disability pension and been denied instead of the expected award?

 Or was your retirement pension benefit calculated differently than you expected?
 We can help you find out how the Social Security Administration assessed your situation and check whether there was an error.